-9.3.2.
-The reduction in the percentage of uninsured children.
+9.3.2. \bowtie The reduction in the percentage of uninsured children.

-The reduction, as a percent, of uninsured children statewide with family income that would qualify them for Medicaid or MCHIP or NC Health Choice, using U.S. Census and NC Families Accessing Services through Technology (NC FAST) data.
+The reduction, as a percent, of uninsured children statewide with family income that would qualify them for Medicaid or MCHIP, using U.S. Census and NC Families Accessing Services through Technology (NC FAST) data.